jackiepurdue/paper-2019-amr-uba/manuscript.md

 Between the clade containing MCR 7, and the most recent common ancestor of MCR 3 and MCR 7 clades, a clade of phosphoethanolamine lipid A transferase clade appears.
 This clade consists of the genus of gram negative bacteria, *Aeromonas*, @16EwPCiJT which is sometimes involved in human infection.
-This clade also includes an *Aeromonas veroni* hit from  from epidermal mucus of *Anguilla anguilla* in the UBA data.
+This clade also includes an *Aeromonas veronii* hit from  from epidermal mucus of *Anguilla anguilla* in the UBA data.
 Between MCR 9 and the most recent common ancestor of MCR 3 and 9, a clade of *Aeromonas* associated phosphoethanolamine lipid A transferases appear.

 The MCR 9 containing clade contains 8 UBAs and several NCBI non-redundant hits not reported as MCR family genes.
-5 Loose hits for MCR in a *Leclercia adecarboxyla* branch within this clade.
+5 Loose hits for MCR in a *Leclercia adecarboxylata* branch within this clade.
 These *Leclercia* branch below the common ancestor of MCR-9 and MCR-3 which are well supported.
 The *Leclercia* UBAs were all sampled from New York City MTA subway samples Metagenome.
 Acinetobacter is another opportunistic pathogen  @8uz5m0fP which is becoming resistant to many antimicrobials.